Tim Collins (financier)

 Timothy C. Collins (born 1956) is an American entrepreneur and business executive.
 He is the founder and chief executive of Ripplewood Holdings LLC.
-He is also a member of the board of directors of Citigroup.
+He has also been a member of the board of directors of Citigroup.
 Collins is a director of several public companies as well as some of Ripplewood's private portfolio companies.

 Early life and education

 Collins was born in 1956 in Frankfort, Kentucky.
 He has a B.A. degree in philosophy from DePauw University (1978), and an MBA from Yale School of Management.

 Career

 He began his career in finance, marketing and manufacturing at Cummins Engine Company.
 From 1981 to 1984, he worked with the management consulting firm of Booz & Company, specializing in strategic and operational assignments with major industrial and financial firms.
 He became a vice president at Lazard Frères in New York, then managed Onex Corporation’s New York office.
 He also served on in many of company boards including Asbury Automotive, Shinsei Bank, Advanced Auto, Rental Services Corp.

 Collins was named one of the “25 Stars of Asia: Leaders at the Forefront of Change” by BusinessWeek magazine in 2004.